International Day Against Homophobia, Lesbophobia, Transphobia & Biphobia 2022

 Therapists can help you recognise where these negative feelings come from and help you implement strategies to get past them.
 They can also help you understand the commonality of conditions like imposter syndrome.
 Remember, 70% of people are affected by this condition; many of your colleagues likely feel the same way.
 Sometimes, it’s important to know that you’re not alone.

 Here at Health Assured, we know dealing with imposter syndrome can be difficult.
 By practising the above techniques, you can work to overcome these feelings of inadequacy and self-doubt.
+Reach out to us if you want to talk through any of the topics above.

 Please complete the form below and we'll be in touch to answer your enquiry